Kanban-Zai/kanban-zai-version-1.0/modules/3-process.md

 * Planning Team     - Responsible for taking a concept and creating a backlog of work.
 * Execution Team    - Responsible for taking a backlog of work and creating a product.

-### The Vision Team
+## The Vision Team

+The role of the vision team is to manifest the clients vision into relevance.

+Every client has a winning idea, and even if that was true some winning ideas win more than others.
+Sometimes other ideas that are not as good do better at market.

+This is the primary question the vision team must ask.
+Is the idea viable?

+The actual answer to that question does not matter.
+Because more often than not the idea itself is not even fully formed and it is the job of the vision team to fully realize the idea.

+To do this the vision team must consider 3 things.

+1. The technology
+2. the business model
+3. The Zeitgeist

+### Technology
+This is less actual technology and more capability.
+Sometimes we are talking tech, sometimes it could be a 100 monkeys locked in a room with typewriters.
+Both are a form of automation, both provide a capability, both are scalable, both require no extrodinary special skill on the part of the business entity.
+All that matters is what can be done and what cannot be done and how that fits the business model and the market.

+### The Business Model
+Plain and simple.
+How is this idea going to be moneytized

+### The Zeitgeist
+Meaning the ghost of the times it is made up of things like Market Fit, Public Appitite, Problem being solved, and other subjective ideas.

-The vision team takes the raw idea from the client and outputs epics.
+ takes the raw idea from the client and outputs epics.

 The process through which this happens is the process that protects the team from the outside world.

 Epics are the clients vision realized over time.
 Each epic has an approximate budget and an approximate build order